rancher/rancher.github.io/rancher/rancher-services/dns-service/index.md

 Once DNS record is set on Route53 on AWS, the generated fqdn will get propagated back to Rancher, and will be set on the `service.fqdn` field.
 You can find the fqdn field by using the **View in API** from the drop down menu of the service and searching for `fqdn`.

+When using the `fqdn` in a browser, it will be directed to one of the containers in the service.
+If the host IP of a container changes, it will automatically be updated in AWS Route53.
+There will be no changes from the user perspective.